create3000/x_ite/docs/_posts/components/Picking/LinePickSensor.md

 ### MFNode [out] **pickedGeometry**

 Output event containing the node or nodes that have been found to intersect with the picking geometry from the last time this node performed a picking operation, given in the local coordinate system.

-### MFVec3f [out] **pickedNormal**

-Output event containing surface normal vectors computed by the picking intersection computations.

-### MFVec3f [out] **pickedPoint**

-Output event containing 3D points on surface of underlying pickingGeometry computed by the picking intersection computations, given in the local coordinate system.

-### MFVec3f [out] **pickedTextureCoordinate**

-Output event containing 3D texture coordinates of surfaces computed by the picking intersection computations.
-Picked texture coordinates are in three dimensions.
-If the target texture coordinate has two dimensions, the third coordinate (z component of an SFVec3f) shall be zero.

-#### Warning

-- If the target object has multiple textures defined, only texture coordinates for the first texture are returned and all other textures are ignored.

 ## Description